Darsstar/keyring-subprocess/README.md

 This is a Powershell script which installs [Pipx](https://pypa.github.io/pipx/) into C:\Users\Public\.local\pipx.
 - First it sets some environment variables, including `VIRTUALENV_SEEDER`.
-- Then it installs keyring via Pipx and injects artifacts-keyring into keyring's virtual environment.
+- Then it installs keyring-subprocess, with the 'keyring' extra enabled, via Pipx and injects artifacts-keyring into the virtual environment of keyring-subprocess.
 - Lastly it installs
 keyring-subprocess and sitecustomize-entrypoints into Pipx's shared virtualenv which Pipx makes sure is available to all of the virtual environments it